 About five minutes after she fell unconscious, Shakeenah wakes and sits up in one motion.
 She’s not in a good way and starts crying.
 A nurse comes over and checks her vitals, the heart monitor falls off, Shakeenah is too upset to get it back on securely.
 I’m worried that she’ll hurt herself further.
 The nurse signals that I can pick her up and I do.
 I try to hold my tiny daughter in a stabilizing position without hurting her head and begin pacing next to the bed.

-At some point our Indian teammate shows up with a friend from the slum he’d been assisting at the same hospital.
+At some point our Indian teammate shows up with a friend from the slum.
+He’d been assisting her inside the same hospital.
 Peregrine arrives with Aslam’s wife.
-Shadia and her roommate make it over from the other side of town (this is while she was working a hotel job and staying in staff housing), and Shadia’s boyfriend pulls up on his motorcycle.
+Shadia and her roommate make it over from the other side of town (this is back when she was working a hotel job and staying in staff housing), and Shadia’s boyfriend pulls up on his motorcycle.
 It was really helpful to have all of them there, Aslam in charge sending everyone out for various tasks.
 My only job was to hold and comfort Shakeenah.

 I could share about the x-ray, the CT scan, the ultrasound, but you can imagine.
 Through the course of it all I’m overreacting to every bad sign, little moments of terror, invariably followed by moments of relief.
 Shakeenah had to be partially sedated for the scans, leading to more opportunities for fear.

 At some point we hear that the CT checks out as normal.
 The best news of my life.
 Slowly I’m becoming more optimistic that things will be okay.